renanxcortes/springerQuarantineBooksR/README.md

 toc()
 ```

-You'll get an output similar like below:
+You'll get an output similar like this:

 ![](www/processing_example.png)